Qinghev/RAG_GPT35/README.md

 ### 6. Knowledge Graph Integration
 - Attempted integration with a knowledge graph using SPARQLWrapper, but encountered issues.
 ### 7. Test Performance
 - The RAG model demonstrated improved performance compared to previous methods across the additional five test examples.
-The BLEU and ROUGE scores for these examples further support the model's enhanced accuracy in generating answers.
+The BLEU (Bilingual Evaluation Understudy) and ROUGE (Recall-Oriented Understudy for Gisting Evaluation) scores for these examples further support the model's enhanced accuracy in generating answers.

 ## Test Result
 I test five examples, using BLEU and ROUGE to evaluate the performace.